Berean Baptist Academy

 Games

 All athletes must travel with the team to all away games.
 A school-owned or school-rented vehicle will be provided for travel to and from all away games.
-A team member may ride home with his parent(s) or legal guardian provided that the coach is informed by written or verbal communication prior to leaving.
+A team member may ride home with his parent(s) or legal guardian, provided that the coach is informed by written or verbal communication prior to leaving.
 A student may leave the game with another student’s family only if written permission has been given by his parent or legal guardian and by those with whom he will be riding.
 Students will not be allowed to leave the game with just another student.
 There must be an adult present.

 Travel Agreement

-During the athletic season at BBA, there will be many events in which the team members of the soccer, volleyball, cheerleading, basketball, and baseball teams will be travelling via church or school vehicle to practice fields and rival schools for competition.
-It is the school’s policy to obtain permission from the individual player’s parents or guardians in order to transport him off the school property and to a specific location for a sporting event or practice.
+During the athletic season at BBA, there will be many events in which the team members of the soccer, volleyball, cheerleading, basketball, and baseball teams will be traveling via church or school vehicle to practice fields and rival schools for competition.
+It is the school’s policy to obtain permission from the individual player’s parents or guardians in order to transport them off the school property and to a specific location for a sporting event or practice.
 All drivers for the events are certified with a current CDL license, and the head coach for the team will travel in the same vehicle as the team.

 Miscellaneous